 Today, let’s explore the Irish superstitions and traditions around the simple, everyday event of saying goodbye, and try to establish reasons for the development of a quick Irish American goodbye.

 I always remember my mother’s superstitions about a first visit to a new friend’s home.

 She advised me to always leave by the door through which I first entered so that bad luck would not follow me.

 I have arrived at parties in the U.S. where all the guests are streaming through an open garage door.
 Try as I might to forget obsolete traditions of my youth, my unwilling feet always lead me to the front door of each and every home I visit.

-And then of course there is the issue of which door I may leave through without bringing ill luck my way.
+And then of course there’s the issue of the door through which I must leave, to avoid bringing ill luck my way.